knative/docs/docs/eventing/sources/README.md

 - For information about creating your own Source type, see the [tutorial on writing a Source with a Receive Adapter](../samples/writing-event-source).
 - If your code needs to send events as part of its business logic and doesn't fit the model of a Source, consider [feeding events directly to a Broker](https://knative.dev/docs/eventing/broker/).
+- For more information about using `kn` Source related commands, see the [`kn source` reference documentation](https://github.com/knative/client/blob/master/docs/cmd/kn_source.md).